102nd Rescue Squadron: Rescue mission

-The 102nd received international recognition when two aircrews and PJs of the squadron successfully completed the "longest over-water rescue with a helicopter in aviation history" in December 1994, a mission in which a pair of HH-60s flew to Halifax, Nova Scotia, and then 750 miles out over the Atlantic Ocean to search for survivors of the Ukrainian cargo ship Salvador Allende.
-A search of the area located the last survivor, and a pararescue, TSgt James Dougherty, jumped into the ocean to effect the rescue.
+The 102nd received international recognition when two aircrews and PJs of the squadron completed the "longest over-water rescue with a helicopter in aviation history" in December 1994, a mission in which a pair of HH-60s flew to Halifax, Nova Scotia, and then 750 miles out over the Atlantic Ocean to search for survivors of the Ukrainian cargo ship Salvador Allende.
+A search of the area located the last survivor, and the pararescue TSgt James Dougherty, jumped into the ocean.
 During the 15-hour mission, the two helicopter crews were refueled in flight 10 times by HC-130s.

 The 106th Rescue Wing has assisted the state in battling the 1995 "Sunrise Wildfires" in the Hamptons, they were first on the scene after the crash of TWA Flight 800, and the recovery of the wreckage from the plane flown by John F. Kennedy Jr., which crashed into the Atlantic Ocean in 1999.
 The squadron located the transponder of the wreckage of the plane underwater.
 After June 1996, some components of the squadron have been designated the 102nd Expeditionary Rescue Squadron when deployed overseas as part of Air and Space Expeditionary forces.

 In 1998, the wing carried out the longest over-water rescue mission in an HH-60, saved one soul, made famous by the book: Pararescue, The Untold Story of a rescue and the heroes that pulled it off, written by Michael Hirsh.
-On 11 September 2001, the first ANG personnel on scene at World Trade Center were those of the 106th Rescue Wing.
+On 11 September 2001, the first ANG personnel on the scene at the World Trade Center were those of the 106th Rescue Wing.

-In 2004, Air Force Special Operations Command reorganized Air National Guard rescue wings, establishing separate squadrons for fixed-wing, helicopter and pararescue.
-The squadron transferred its HH-60G Pave Hawk helicopters to the 101st Rescue Squadron; its pararescue personnel to the 103d Rescue Squadron.
+In 2004, Air Force Special Operations Command reorganized Air National Guard rescue wings, establishing separate squadrons for fixed-wing, helicopter, and pararescue.
+The squadron transferred its HH-60G Pave Hawk helicopters to the 101st Rescue Squadron and its pararescue personnel to the 103d Rescue Squadron.